ivanseibel/markdown-chat/front/markdownchat/README.md

 - `handleOnChange`: Updates the states that hold the username and the chosen room as the user types the information on the screen.

+The styles that color and beautify this page are available in a `styles.css` file which is present in the same folder as the `Home.page.jsx` page.

 #### 4.1.2. front/markdownchat/src/ui/pages/room/Room.page.jsx

 Implements the chat room where a logged in user can see who the other users are and send messages to the room using plain text or text with Markdown syntax (and emojis :smile:).

+The styles that color and beautify this page are available in a `styles.css` file which is present in the same folder as the `Room.page.jsx` page.

+- `useEffect`: This React hook is used in two specific situations with different goals.
+   - Automatic scroll: we monitor incoming messages so the screen can be scrolled automatically each time there is a new message.
+   - User list auto hide: when the screen has less than 600px available for rendering room content, the user list is automatically hidden.